academydistrict20/notifications/docs/README.md

   details: Scripts and tools to allow for easy integration with any web-based application or website
 - title: Backend services and APIs
   details: All the necessary backend services and infrastructure to support a notification system
-footer: MIT Licensed | Copyright © 2020-present Academy District 20
+footer: MIT Licensed | Copyright © 2020-present Luke Harris, Paul Hollendorfer, David Hayes
 ---

 ### Core Contributors